 Only an object crossing the configured line from the B side to the A side can be detected.

 3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.

-- 4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 6.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 7.
-Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 8.
-Click Apply.
+Note This function is only available for certain models.
+4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.
+6. Set the arming schedule.
+Refer to Configure Arming Schedule for details.
+7. Set the linkage actions.
+Refer to Configure Alarm Linkage Action for details.
+8. Click Apply.
+Intrusion Detection Intrusion detection function detects people, vehicles, or objects that enter and loiter in a predefined virtual region.
+Steps Go to Configuration → Event → Smart Event → Intrusion .
+Set Camera.
+Turn on Enable.
+Optional: Check Save VCA Picture to save the captured pictures of VCA detection.
+Set the detection rules and detection areas.
+Set Arming Area.
+Up to 4 arming areas are selectable.
+Adjust Time Threshold and Sensitivity.
+Sensitivity The size of the object that can trigger the alarm.

-Intrusion Detection

-Intrusion detection function detects people, vehicles, or objects that enter and loiter in a predefined virtual region.

-- 1. Go to Configuration \rightarrow Event \rightarrow Smart Event \rightarrow Intrusion. - 2.
-Set Camera. - 3.
-Turn on Enable. - 4.
-Optional: Check Save VCA Picture to save the captured pictures of VCA detection. - 5.
-Set the detection rules and detection areas. - 1) Set Arming Area.
-Up to 4 arming areas are selectable. - 2) Adjust Time Threshold and Sensitivity.

-Sensitivity

-The size of the object that can trigger the alarm.
 The higher the value is, the more easily the detection alarm will be triggered.
 Its range is [1-100].

-Time Threshold

-Range [1s-10s], the threshold for the time of the object loitering in the region.
+Time Threshold Range [1s-10s], the threshold for the time of the object loitering in the region.
 When the duration of the object in the defined detection area is longer than the set time, the alarm will be triggered.

-3) Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.

-[⊥]iNote

-- 4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region. - 6.
-Set the arming schedule.
-Refer to Configure Arming Schedule for details. - 7.
-Set the linkage actions.
-Refer to Configure Alarm Linkage Action for details. - 8.
-Click Apply.
+Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
+Note This function is only available for certain models.
+4) Click Draw Area and draw a quadrilateral in the preview window by specifying four vertexes of the detection region.
+6. Set the arming schedule.
+Refer to Configure Arming Schedule for details.
+7. Set the linkage actions.
+Refer to Configure Alarm Linkage Action for details.
+8. Click Apply.